Subject complement

-In dated or non-theoretical grammatical terminology, a subject complement is a predicative expression that follows a linking verb (copula) and that complements the subject of a clause by either renaming or describing it.
-It completes the meaning of the subject.
-In the former case, a renaming noun phrase such as a noun or pronoun is called a predicative nominal.
-An adjective following the copula and describing the subject is called a predicative adjective.
-In either case the predicative complement in effect mirrors the subject.
-Subject complements are used with a small class of verbs called linking verbs or copulas, of which be is the most common.
-Since linking verbs are intransitive, subject complements are not affected by any action of the verb.
-Subject complements are typically neither clause arguments nor adjuncts.
-A predicative complement can be either a subject complement or an object complement.

-A subject complement does not determine the verb.
-When there is a difference between the number, the verb agrees with the subject.
+In traditional grammar, a subject complement is a predicative expression that follows a copula (commonly known as a linking verb), which complements the subject of a clause by means of characterization that completes the meaning of the subject.

+When a noun, noun phrase, or pronoun functions as a subject complement, it is called a predicative nominal.
+When an adjective or analogous phrase functions as subject complement, it is called a predicative adjective.
+In either case the predicative complement corresponds to the subject.

+Within the small class of copulas that preface a subject complement, the verb be, or one of its concomitant forms, is the most common.
+Because a copula is an intransitive verb, subject complements are not customarily construed to be the object of the verb.
+They are often deemed to be neither arguments nor adjuncts of a predicate.
+A plural or singular subject, rather than a subject complement determines the grammatical number expressed by a copula.